baseline-dev/docs/src/content/integrations/aws.md

 title: Baseline Support for AWS
 ---

-Are you you using AWS for all your cloud infrastructure needs?
+Are you using AWS for all your cloud infrastructure needs?
-With the Baseline for AWS integration you can easily get an overview over all accounts within your AWS account.
+With the Baseline for AWS integration you can easily get an overview of all accounts within your AWS account.

 ## Setting up AWS for Baseline

-**Step 1.** Open the AWS Console, logged in with your main account.
+**Step 1.** Open the AWS Console, log in with your main account.

 **Step 2.** Head to the IAM console and create a new IAM user.